 - Get a used computer for your kids.
 Learning programs are great fun and they teach them while they play.

 - Check out books at the library weekly.
 Reading or just looking at books helps your children’s mind and imagination grow.
 Also look for activity and craft books to give your children other things to do with or without your help.

 The key is balance and planning.
 Balance your work and your family by planning dedicated time to each.
 The reason many moms choose to work at home is for the freedom and flexibility it allows.
 Use that flexibility to your advantage.
 Look at it as a way to enjoy each stage and each day with your children.
 The summer will be over before we know it and those memories will be worth making.

-Lesley Spencer Pyle is founder and director of the national association of Home-Based Working Moms — the association dedicated to helping working moms stay closer to their children.
+Lesley Spencer Pyle is founder and director of the National Association of Home-Based Working Moms, an association dedicated to helping working moms stay closer to their children.
 Visit them online at:.